Glenn Kessler (journalist): Career

+Kessler wrote the first article on the North Korea nuclear facility being built in Syria that was destroyed by Israeli jets.
+Kessler also wrote about the Bush administration's internal decision-making that led to the Iraq war.

+Kessler accepted a buyout after downsizing at The Washington Post, with his final column published on July 31, 2025.

 Washington Post Fact Checker

-In the Washington Post "Fact Checker," Kessler rates statements by politicians, usually on a range of one to four Pinocchios – with one Pinocchio for minor shading of the facts and four Pinocchios for outright lies.
-If the statement is truthful, the person will get a rare "Geppetto."
-Kessler has a new fact check at least five times a week; one column appears every week in the Sunday print edition of The Washington Post.
+In his Washington Post "Fact Checker" column, Kessler rates statements by politicians, usually on a range of one to four Pinocchios – with one Pinocchio for what he argues are minor shading of the facts and four Pinocchios for what he judges as outright lies.
+If he judges that the statement is truthful, the person will get a rare "Geppetto."
+Kessler has a new column at least five times a week; one column appears every week in the Sunday print edition of The Washington Post.
 Kessler's team includes another reporter and a video producer, who also write fact checks edited by Kessler.

-Kessler, who took charge of the Fact Checker feature in January 2011, is considered one of the pioneers in political fact checking, a movement that inspired nearly 300 fact-checking organizations in 83 countries, according to a tally by the Duke Reporters’ Lab.
+Kessler, who took charge of the Fact Checker column in January 2011, is considered one of the pioneers in political fact checking, a movement that inspired nearly 300 fact-checking organizations in 83 countries, according to a tally by the Duke Reporters' Lab.
 In 1996, while at Newsday, "Kessler wrote what may have been the first lengthy fact-check story in a major American newspaper, a preemptive guide to a debate between Bill Clinton and Bob Dole aimed at helping viewers evaluate the claims they were about to hear."
 He documented the growth of fact checking around the world in an article for Foreign Affairs magazine, written after training journalists in Morocco.